 3. To be even more clear, I inserted my crochet hook into the horizontal bar shown below.
 You will now create a single crochet right onto this horizontal bar to create a spiral effect.

 4. This picture shows a dramatically elongated version of the horizontal bar.
 I decided to hold the yarn a bit longer before creating my next single crochet to show off what the horizontal bar actually is for.
 You can see very clearly here that it is the yarn strand connecting 2 stitches together.
 Most crocheters either never think about this stitch or are not even aware of it and that it can be used.

 5. In the picture below, can you see the horizontal bar?
 Once you tried it out a few times, it really is easy to spot it.

 6. So, now that you know where the horizontal bar is, just keep crocheting one single crochet onto each horizontal bar in a round as long as you need your crocheted spiral rope to be.

-7. Once you get a bit further down, you might want to tilt the project to the side and keep crocheting that way as that might be more comfortable for you hands and wrists.
+7. Once you get a bit further down, you might want to tilt the project to the side and keep crocheting that way as that might be more comfortable for your hands and wrists.
 So, just keep crocheting single crochets onto the horizontal bar to create a spiral rope.

-If you found this picture tutorial too confusing, I highly recommend for you to check out the video tutorial below.
+If you found this picture tutorial too confusing, I highly recommend for you to check out the video tutorial above.
 Be aware I do provide a quick instructional lesson about the horizontal bar first as that might otherwise be to confusing if I would not have done that.